rokas0/rokas0.github.io/_posts/2018-01-22-improving-your-posture-why-what-and-how.md

 {% include imgs.html src='2018/01/20130619_IMG009-COLLAGE-1.jpg' %}

 Carrying stuff on your head requires perfect posture.
-At Madagascar in 2013<figure id="attachment_2077" aria-describedby="caption-attachment-2077" style="width: 700px" class="wp-caption alignnone">
+At Madagascar in 2013

 {% include imgs.html src='2018/01/CSC_0694-COLLAGE.jpg' %}

-<figcaption id="caption-attachment-2077" class="wp-caption-text">People walking tall and carry stuff on their head.
-2017 in Cape Verde</figcaption></figure>
+People walking tall and carry stuff on their head.
+2017 in Cape Verde

 Frankly speaking, the more I travel to Africa, the more I realise something when wrong in western society regarding posture.
 My recent visit to the touristic island in Cape Verde strikes me.
 In the island, beaches were unrestrictedly divided into main locals and mainly holidaymakers.
 As we&#8217;re walking on locals beaches, most of Cape Verdians were in good posture, reasonably slim, but when we crossed into foreigner&#8217;s part of the beach, it changed.
 Many people were naturally slouching, some even humpbacked.
 I&#8217;m not even starting with the overweight issue.